 What Should I Do If I Experience Gum Recession Around My Implant?

-Gum recession near an implant should be checked promptly.
-Contact your dentist — they may suggest a gum graft or changes to your oral hygiene routine to prevent further recession.
-Regular check-ups help monitor gum health and spot issues early.
+Contact your dentist promptly; they may recommend a gum graft or changes to your hygiene routine to prevent further recession.

 Are There Specific Foods I Should Avoid After Getting Implants?